RodBarenco/colab-project-api/test.md

 ## Function `RegisterHandler`

 The `RegisterHandler` function is the main user registration function in the "handlers" package.
-Currently, only 2 tests have been written for this function:
+So far, tests have been written only for the inputs of `FirstName`, `LastName`, `Email`, and `Password` of this function, in addition to the following tests:

 1. `TestRegisterHandler_Standard`: Tests the registration of a standard user and verifies if the response is correct.
 2. `TestRegisterHandler_DuplicateUser`: Tests the registration of a user with a duplicate email and verifies if the error response is returned correctly.